Yashi-2807/Obstacle-Avoidance-Car/README.md

 5. The sensor scans the left and right directions using a servo motor.
 6. The measured distances are compared.
 7. The car turns toward the more suitable direction.
+8. If both sides are blocked, the car moves backwards before changing direction.

 ## Hardware